tfabris/BlueGigaEmpeg/README.md

 example, The Onkyo listed above does not display AVRCP track titles, and my 2017 Honda does not have controls for Shuffle, Fast Forward, or Rewind.
-As far as I can tell, these are limitations of the devices themselves, not problems with the BlueGigaEmpeg: These limitations exist when those devices are paired with smartphones, too.
+As far as I can tell, these are limitations of the devices themselves, not problems with the BlueGigaEmpeg: These same limitations exist when those devices are paired with smartphones, too.

 There are differences in Bluetooth implementation on various audio gear, and so there still might be bugs when using the BlueGigaEmpeg on your particular